-The Proposed Plan is planned for publication in April 2013.
-Its preparation is informed by a review of the representations made at the Main Issues Report stage, and by further consultation with the key agencies.
-At this stage the Council will have firmed up its views on where development proposals should go and which policies will be contained in the plan.
+The Council published the Proposed Plan in April 2013.
+Its preparation was informed by a review of the representations made at the Main Issues Report stage, and by further consultation with the key agencies.
+At this stage the Council firmed up its views on where development proposals should go and which policies should be contained in the plan.

-A further six week period of consultation will be undertaken in line with the participation statement (section 5).
-A new procedure introduced by the Planning Act at this stage will be for the Council to notify owners and neighbours of land which the plan proposes for development.
-This notification will be additional to the standard opportunity for developers, the public, environmental agencies and community groups to make representations.
+A further six week representation period was undertaken in line with the participation statement (section 5).
+A new procedure introduced by the Planning Act at this stage was the notification of owners and neighbours of land which the plan proposes for development.
+This notification was additional to the standard opportunity for developers, the public, environmental agencies and community groups to make representations.

-Stage 4 Submission to Ministers and Proposed Action Programme
+Stage 4 Submission to Scottish Ministers